yogeshpaliyal/Android-Universal-Recycler-View-Adapter/README.md

 2. Show Load more progress at the end of the listing
 3. Bind to any item using Data Binding
 4. Listen to item events using listener, like click, long press, etc.
+5. Built in Diff Utils for smooth scrolling and animations.

 <h1>Samples</h1>